tpapp/julia-repl/README.md

 # End:
 ```

-then the next time you open a REPL, it will have the name *julia-master-tests*, and have 4 worker processes.
+then the next time you open a REPL, it will have the name `*julia-master-tests*`, and 4 worker processes.

 ## Interacting with `term`